Photo courtesy of The Star’s Challenge (www.starschallenge.org). Used by permission.

 Clean Ocean Action protects the marine waters of New York and New Jersey using science, research, education, and citizen action.

-Affiliated with Rutgers University, the Jacques Cousteau National Estuarine Research Reserve monitors New Jersey coasts, including assessments of storm impacts and the development of monitoring programs, so that communities and resource managers can design effective approaches to coastal hazard management.
+The Rutgers University Institute of Marine and Coastal Sciences monitors New Jersey coasts, including assessments of storm impacts and the development of monitoring programs, so that communities and resource managers can design effective approaches to coastal hazard management.

 The J.J.
 Howard Marine Sciences Laboratory is a fisheries research facility within NOAA's Northeast Fisheries Science Center, whose staff conducts investigations on climate change, habitat condition, ocean acidification and contaminants, to better evaluate the effects of natural and anthropogenic activities on the productivity of fish and shellfish.